marvinm2/WikiPathwaysLoader/README.md

 Return to the `/home/MarvinMartens/WikiPathways/import` folder.

-## Step 4 - Unzip and contatenate all files
+## Step 4 - Unzip and concatenate all files

 After downloading and copying all zip files into the `import` folder, the `.zip` files should be unzipped with the command: